The Hundred Line: Last Defense Academy: Gameplay

 The Hundred Line takes place over 100 in-game days and alternates between visual novel story progression and tactical role playing game combat gameplay.
 During combat, the player character Takumi Sumino, along with 14 other students in Last Defense Academy, must face off against waves of enemies known as School Invaders while protecting a defense target, such as a barrier generator or an injured person.
 During their turn, the player can use a limited amount of Ability Points (AP) to move the students around a grid and utilise their unique abilities, after which the enemy takes their turn.
 Successful attacks build up a Voltage meter which, once full, can be spent to either give a student an additional move or let them perform a special technique.
 Additionally, students can perform a sacrificial "Last Defense" technique when they are low on health.
 While within the school, any students who are killed in battle can be revived in between waves.
 Clearing battles earns Battle Points (BP) depending on how the player performs.
 When not engaged in battles, the player can enjoy Free Time, during which they can spend time with other students to increase their skills, take part in training battles to earn more BP, or explore outside of the school to obtain materials.
 By raising skills and gaining materials, players can enhance the students' weapons to make them more powerful in battle.
-At various points in the game, the player makes decisions which branch the story, with the game containing 100 endings.
+After completing the game's first ending, the game's in-game title changes to The Hundred Line: Last Defense Academy 2, described by developers as the game's "sequel within the game itself".
+The player is then enabled to make decisions which branch the story, with the game containing a total of 101 endings, (Note: This includes the original ending of The Hundred Line.
+The Hundred Line 2 is listed in promotional material as having 100 endings.) distributed across 21 distinct 'routes'.